rajjaiswal3858/--MeetInsight/README.md

 If FFmpeg is not installed, download it from: https://ffmpeg.org/download.html

-6. Create a .env file in the project root and add the following variables
+6. Create a .env file in the project root and add:

 SUPABASE_URL=your_supabase_url
 SUPABASE_KEY=your_supabase_key